roadsnail/Hive-SLR2-SLT2-Zigbee2MQTT-with-node-RED/README.md

 Zigbee2MQTT discovered the two devices and they were added to my Zigbee network.
 Both devices were next given 'friendly' Zigbee names (Boiler Controller SLR2 and Boiler Thermostat SLT2)

-I also enabled the newish Zigbee2MQTT front end https://www.zigbee2mqtt.io/information/frontend.html to allow me to easily check out SLR2/SLT2 settings.
+I also enabled the Zigbee2MQTT front end https://www.zigbee2mqtt.io/information/frontend.html to allow me to easily check out SLR2/SLT2 settings.
 Looking at the functions exposed for the controller/thermostat pair, the SLR2/SLT2 may be controlled by sending MQTT commands to the controller (SLR2) device only.
-Communication taking place over the Zigbee network between the controller and thermostat, (eg. thermostat temperature), must be controlled by firmware local to the devices.
+Communication taking place over the Zigbee network between the controller and thermostat, (eg. thermostat temperature), must be controlled by proprietary firmware local to the devices.

 After Zigbee2MQTT discovered the SLR2/SLT2 pair, my home automation software, Domoticz utilising the Zigbee2MQTT Python plugin, created three new Domoticz devices.
-However, the Zigbee2MQTT plugin version I am running does not detect the SLR2/SLT2 properly so I am currently ignoring these autodiscovered Domoticz devices.
+However, the Zigbee2MQTT (Domoticz) plugin version I am running does not detect the SLR2/SLT2 properly so I am currently ignoring these autodiscovered Domoticz devices.

 I guess support will be properly added in due course.
 Meanwhile I will control the SLR2 with my own MQTT commands (via mosquitto_pub) within Domoticz using dzVents with manually created virtual switches and thermostat devices.
 I will check the status of the SLR2 with the help of a node-RED flow which creates an MQTT message published to Domoticz MQTT domoticz/in.

 Initial testing with Zigbee2MQTT dev revision 1.16.2 initially threw up an issue with the 'water' endpoint (required for Hot Water part of controller) being missing, requiring the addition of 'water', to the Const endpointNames section in utils.js

-(UPDATE: This has since been fixed in a newer dev release of Zigbee2MQTT)
+(UPDATE: This has since been fixed in a newer dev release of Zigbee2MQTT, therefore updating to at least v 1.17.x is recommended)

-Thus:

-`const endpointNames = [ 'left', 'right', 'center', 'bottom_left', 'bottom_right', 'default', 'top_left', 'top_right', 'white', 'rgb', 'cct', 'system', 'top', 'bottom', 'center_left', 'center_right', 'ep1', 'ep2', 'row_1', 'row_2', 'row_3', 'row_4', 'relay', 'l1', 'l2', 'l3', 'l4', 'l5', 'l6', 'l7', 'l8', 'button_1', 'button_2', 'button_3', 'button_4', 'button_5', 'button_6', 'button_7', 'button_8', 'button_9', 'button_10', 'button_11', 'button_12', 'button_13', 'button_14', 'button_15', 'button_16', 'button_17', 'button_18', 'button_19', 'button_20', 'button_light', 'button_fan_high', 'button_fan_med', 'button_fan_low', 'heat', 'cool', ];`

-becomes

-`const endpointNames = [ 'left', 'right', 'center', 'bottom_left', 'bottom_right', 'default', 'top_left', 'top_right', 'white', 'rgb', 'cct', 'system', 'top', 'bottom', 'center_left', 'center_right', 'ep1', 'ep2', 'row_1', 'row_2', 'row_3', 'row_4', 'relay', 'l1', 'l2', 'l3', 'l4', 'l5', 'l6', 'l7', 'l8', 'button_1', 'button_2', 'button_3', 'button_4', 'button_5', 'button_6', 'button_7', 'button_8', 'button_9', 'button_10', 'button_11', 'button_12', 'button_13', 'button_14', 'button_15', 'button_16', 'button_17', 'button_18', 'button_19', 'button_20', 'button_light', 'button_fan_high', 'button_fan_med', 'button_fan_low', 'heat', 'cool', 'water', ];`

-followed by a zigbee2MQTT restart.

 ## Pairing Instructions:

 1. Switch off Hive bridge (usually connected to home router)
-2. Remove a battery from the thermostat
+2. Remove a battery from the thermostat (SLT2 or SLT3)
 3. Enable Zigbee2MQTT to allow it to accept new devices.
 (Logs will show pairing activity as it happens later, hopefully)
-4. On SLR2, press 'Central Heating' button until it flashes pink.
+4. On the heating controller SLR2, press and hold 'Central Heating' button until it flashes pink.
 Release then press and hold it again.
 It will flash amber and the controller should join the network.
+With Zigbee2MQTT still in pairing mode:-
-5. Replace batteries in thermostat (SLT2 or SLT3) **while** pressing 'back' and 'menu' buttons to perform a reset.
+5. Replace batteries in the thermostat (SLT2 or SLT3) **while** pressing 'back' and 'menu' buttons on the SLT3 OR the '+' and '-' buttons on the SLT" to perform a reset.
 It will, reset, reboot and join the network (check logs).

 ## Testing (SLR2 and SLT3 combination)